- December 29, 1929 - October 2, 2012

 “I received the news too late to travel to South Bend for today's service.

-I remember Professor Goerner as a remarkable scholar and a steadfast...Read More »
+I remember Professor Goerner as a remarkable scholar and a steadfast role...Read More »

 4 of 17 | Posted by: Peter Kelly - Chicago, IL